 Best Things to Do in Rovinj

-Rovinj is a small city, and so many of its pleasures come from aimlessly walking through its streets.
-A lot of people are happy to simply relax in Rovinj, but if you’re looking for more activities, there are a lot of interesting things to do.
+Rovinj is a small city, and so many of its pleasures come from aimlessly walking through its narrow streets.
+A lot of people are happy to simply relax in Rovinj, but if you’re looking for more activities, there are a lot of great things to do.

 Explore the Old Town of Rovinj

-You have to get out and explore the old town!
+The first thing you have to do is get out and explore the old town!
 This car-free old town is a great place in which to get lost.
 On the main streets you’ll find lots of small shops selling local art and products like olive oil and truffles.
 There are so many hidden nooks and crannies to photograph.

 You’ll want to wear decent shoes, as you’ll be walking up very steep hills, climbing lots of stairs, and many of the cobblestones are smooth to the point of being slippery.
 This is not the place for stilettos!
 If you’ve got the right footwear and stamina, it’s a great way to spend a morning.

 Note that Rovinj’s old town is challenging for people with mobility difficulties due to the steep hills, super-smooth stones, and stairs.
 The edges of the old town and edges along the waterfront are accessible by wheelchair.